NL0125/NL_BlueStamp_Portfolio/index.md

   digitalWrite(trigPin, LOW);
   //Serial.println("Sent signal");

-  duration = pulseIn(echoPin, HIGH,30000);/*the echo pin is set to High upon the exit of the sound wave, and starts measuring once it is set to High.
-When the echo pin recieves the noise it sent, it switches to low and the pulseIn function records the time period between High to Low in microseconds*/ cm = (duration * 0.0343)/2;//conversion of speed of sound to cm/microsecond, to multiply it by duration multiseconds for distance if (cm <= 150 && cm > 2){
+  duration = pulseIn(echoPin, HIGH,30000); /*the echo pin is set to High upon the exit of the sound wave, and starts measuring once it is set to High.
+When the echo pin recieves the noise that was sent, it switches to low and the pulseIn function records the time period between High to Low states in microseconds*/ cm = (duration * 0.0343)/2; //conversion of speed of sound to cm/microsecond, to multiply it by duration multiseconds for distance if (cm <= 150 && cm > 2){
     delaylay = map(cm,2,150,50,800);
     //Serial.println("Got past setting delay");